-- 8. Addition of new Section 12(h) (Assumption of Take-Back Rights and Obligations by Liggins) to Section 12 of the Employment Agreement.
-Section

-12 of the Employment Agreement is hereby amended by adding, as new subsection 12(h), the following: - (h) Assumption of Take-Back Rights and Obligations by Liggins.

-Liggins shall have the right, in his sole discretion, to assume the take-back and repurchase rights and obligations of the Corporation and/or ROA pursuant to Section 12(a)(i)(B) and Section 12(g) of this Agreement (the "Repurchase Rights") in lieu of exercise of such rights by the Corporation or ROA.
+- Addition of new Section 12(h) (Assumption of Take-Back Rights and Obligations by Liggins) to Section 12 of the Employment Agreement.
+Section 12 of the Employment Agreement is hereby amended by adding, as new subsection 12(h), the following: - (h) Assumption of Take-Back Rights and Obligations by Liggins.
+Liggins shall have the right, in his sole discretion, to assume the take-back and repurchase rights and obligations of the Corporation and/or ROA pursuant to Section 12(a) (i) (B) and Section 12(g) of this Agreement (the "Repurchase Rights") in lieu of exercise of such rights by the Corporation or ROA.
 In the event Liggins elects to assume the Repurchase Rights, Liggins shall send written notice of such election to the Corporation and ROA, and the Corporation, within five days after receipt of such notice of election, shall provide a copy of such notice to Employee.
 Liggins may rescind any election to assume the Repurchase Rights at any time, whereupon the Corporation and/or ROA shall be entitled to exercise the Repurchase Rights in accordance with the provisions of this Employment Agreement.

 - 9. Addition of new Section 12(i) (Withholding Tax on Options) to Section 12 of the Employment Agreement.
-Section 12 of the Employment Agreement is hereby amended by adding, as new subsection 12(i), the following: - h) Withholding Tax Requirements.
-It shall be a condition of the -----purchase of any option that the Employee make appropriate payment or other provision acceptable to the Corporation or ROA (as applicable, the "Withholding Entity") with respect to any withholding tax requirement arising from such exercise. - (i) The amount of withholding tax required, if any, with respect to any option exercise (the "Withholding Amount") shall be determined by the Treasurer or other appropriate officer of the Withholding Entity, and the Employee shall furnish such information and make such representations as such officer requires to make such determination. - (ii) Withholding Procedure.
-If the Withholding Entity determines that withholding tax is required with respect to any option exercise, the Withholding Entity shall notify the Employee of the Withholding Amount, and the Employee shall pay to the Withholding Entity, either in cash or by certified cashier's check, an amount not less than the Withholding Amount and the Withholding Entity shall remit such Withholding Amount to the appropriate taxing authority or authorities. - of requiring payment in cash or by cashier's check, the Withholding Entity may, in its sole discretion, permit payment of the Withholding Amount due with respect to any option exercise to be made by delivery to the Withholding Entity of a full recourse promissory note of the Employee, in a form substantially similar to the form attached hereto as Exhibit C (with such changes or additions thereto as the Withholding Entity deems necessary and appropriate), or by the delivery of such other document(s) that the Withholding Entity deems sufficient and appropriate. - 10.
-Miscellaneous Provisions.
+Section 12 of the Employment Agreement is hereby amended by adding, as new subsection 12(i), the following: - (h) Withholding Tax Requirements.
+It shall be a condition of the purchase of any option that the Employee make appropriate payment or other provision acceptable to the Corporation or ROA (as applicable, the "Withholding Entity") with respect to any withholding tax requirement arising from such exercise. - (i) The amount of withholding tax required, if any, with respect to any option exercise (the "Withholding Amount") shall be determined by the Treasurer or other appropriate officer of the Withholding Entity, and the Employee shall furnish such information and make such representations as such officer requires to make such determination.

+- (iii) Payment of Withholding Amount by Promissory Note.
+In lieu of requiring payment in cash or by cashier's check, the Withholding Entity may, in its sole discretion, permit payment of the Withholding Amount due with respect to any option exercise to be made by delivery to the Withholding Entity of a full recourse promissory note of the Employee, in a form substantially similar to the form attached hereto as Exhibit C (with such changes or additions thereto as the Withholding Entity deems necessary and appropriate), or by the delivery of such other document(s) that the Withholding Entity deems sufficient and appropriate.